Neal-Bhattacharya/marc-terminal/README.md

 ## Areas for improvement
 ### Caching
 On start up, the program parses all the GTFS file afresh, with no caching of any kind.
-This is computationally wasteful, but since it only takes a few seconds, I wasn't motivated to implement some kind of serialization.
+This is computationally wasteful, but since it only takes a few seconds at most, I wasn't motivated to implement some kind of serialization.
 However, it shouldn't be a massive undertaking to do so and would improve performance.
 This could be desired if more resourcing taxing features are added, such as live data.

 ### Live Data
 The [MTA](https://www.mta.maryland.gov/developer-resources) also offers real time transit infromation using GTFS-RT.
 This could be availed of to alert users of delays and schedule changes.
 I was originally going to add this but got lazy, and settled with the URL launcher for now.